The-Animonculory/DogeCraft/RULES.md

 * All players must have appropriate usernames and skins that are not offensive.

-* Griefing is strictly prohibited and will result in a permanent ban.
+* Griefing is strictly prohibited and will result in a ban.

 * You MUST get someone's permission before engaging in PVP.